puppeteer/puppeteer/docs/api/puppeteer.frame.waitforselector.md

 # Frame.waitForSelector() method

-Wait for an element matching the given selector to appear in the frame.
+Waits for an element matching the given selector to appear in the frame.

 This method works across navigations.